Thanapat1502/Thanapat1502/README.md

 `Fullstack developer`

-I'm a Full-stack software developer looking for a junior role in a software development agency, recently graduate from full-stack web development bootcamp with a strong foundation in modern web technologies.
+I'm a Full-stack software developer with 1 year of experience, including building mobile apps using Expo (React Native), and a solid foundation in modern web technologies.

-Previously, I have done full-stack projects with agile & scrum with a team of 5 developers and finished in 8 weeks.
-This web application offers house fixing and installing service and can connect users with handymen who are looking for jobs.
-My primary responsibility is backend server api, authentication, RBAC middleware, ERD, database optimization, and helping my team to fix various bugs.
-I am passionate about writing clean and maintainable code, and provide my team with a convenient environment when working around my code.
+Previously, I have worked on full-stack web projects using Agile & Scrum methodology with a team of 5 developers, completing an 8-week project that delivered a real-world web application for house fixing and installing services.
+The platform connects users with available handymen.

+My primary responsibilities included:

+- Frontend UI (Expo, NextJS)

+- Backend server APIs (Node.js/Express)

+- Authentication & RBAC middleware

+- ERD design and database optimization

+- Collaborating with teammates on debugging and code review

+I’m passionate about writing clean, maintainable code and always strive to create a smooth developer experience for my teammates when working with my codebase.

 ---